phonofidelic/coffee-party/README.md

 # Coffee Party

 This project is used to cover some basic areas in frontend web development by creating a website for the fictional startup company "Coffee Party".
-The site will be build using [Bootstrap](https://getbootstrap.com/docs/5.3/getting-started/introduction/).
+The site is build using [Bootstrap](https://getbootstrap.com/docs/5.3/getting-started/introduction/) and [Web Components](https://developer.mozilla.org/en-US/docs/Web/API/Web_components).

 ## Company Profile